Everything You Need to Know About What Is ALS

 How much does stem cell therapy cost?

 The cost of Stem Cell Therapy needs to be determined by our expert medical team, as prices depend on the specific condition and personalized medical recommendations.
 Our dedicated team of medical professionals carefully evaluates each patient's unique health situation to recommend the most effective therapy.
-Stem Cell Therapy includes the following:

-• Laboratory protocol by Dr. Anand (activation of the stem cells to direct them towards the affected tissue or organ)
+• Laboratory protocol developed by Dr. Anand (activation of the stem cells to direct them towards the affected tissue or organ)

 • 1 - 3 stem cell vials (35 - 105 million stem cells)